Gifting is Not a Perk. It’s a strategy.

 When employees are motivated:

-- 34% becomes more engaged with customers
+- 34% become more engaged with customers

 - 29% become more creative